narlanmatos/narlanmatos.github.io/criticism.md

 ---

-*Critical Perspectives brings together scholarly studies, critical essays, and reviews that examine and evaluate the poetry of Narlan Matos from academic, literary, and cultural perspectives.*
+*This page brings together scholarly studies, critical essays, and reviews that examine and evaluate the poetry of Narlan Matos from academic, literary, and cultural perspectives.*

 {% include feature_row id="feature_row" %}